NYCPlanning/labs-open-source-policy/README.md

 ### Credits

 This policy was forked from [18F's policy](https://github.com/18F/open-source-policy), which was forked from the [Consumer Financial Protection Bureau's policy](https://github.com/cfpb/source-code-policy).
-18F has guidance on how their team puts its policy into practice.
+18F has guidance on how their team puts this policy into practice.

 **[Read 18F's open source team practices.](practice.md)**